-The Trustees' high level objectives remain unchanged from the previous 2007 formal valuation of the Closed Fund, in particular that the degree of prudence in the valuation will not be reduced.
+The Trustees' high level objectives remain unchanged from the previous 2007 formal valuation of the Closed Fund, in particular that the degree of prudence in the valuation funding position of the will be not reduced.
 Furthermore, a major priority is to minimise the risk of a future deficit which would have serious implications for the future stability of the Fund.